What is Crypto Margin Trading and How Does It Work?

 During fast market drops, especially in thin liquidity or volatile altcoins, that warning can turn into liquidation in seconds.

-The Strategic Benefits of Crypto Margin Trading
+Strategic Uses of Crypto Margin Trading

 Most people notice margin trading because they hope small deposits will turn into big wins.
 That is the surface-level attraction.
 The real, sustainable value comes from using margin as a tool for risk management, hedging, and capital efficiency, not as a shortcut.